-Indicator Title Number of reports on the development of CHE MIS in a particular financial year.
-Definition Numerical number of progress reports on the development of CHE MIS in a particular financial year.
+Indicator Title Number of reports on the conceptualisation of the new HEQCIS, in a particular financial year Definition Numerical number of progress reports on the conceptualisation of the new HEQCIS, in a particular financial year.
 Source of data Progress reports of the Project.
 Method of calculation or assessment Enumeration of number of progress reports.
-The calculation is for the year period.
+The calculation is t the year period.
 Means of verification Checking progress reports in electronic or hardcopy files.
 Assumptions Project records including progress reports as captured and filed.
 Disaggregation of beneficiaries N/A Spatial transformation N/A Calculation type Non-cumulative.
 Reporting cycle Annual.
 Desired performance 1 progress report.
 Indicator responsibility Director: Management of the HEQSF.